mikeoconnor0308/HTMD-Adaptive-OpenMM/README.md

 ### Code Structure

-This repository has the following structure:
+This repository has the following structure, matching the structure used for [adaptive sampling](https://software.acellera.com/docs/latest/htmd/userguide/adaptive-sampling-explained.html), and assumes familiarity:

 ```
 htmd-adaptive-openmm